quantumrain/LD26/README.md

 LD26
 ====

-My Ludum Dare 26 entry for the theme Minimalism.
+The source code for my Ludum Dare 26 entry for the theme Minimalism.